-- Policy 6.1.1: The Town of Wellton will promote the implementation of wildlife-friendly planning where appropriate to help conserve local bird and wildlife populations, habitats, and associated recreational opportunities. - Policy 6.1.2 The Town of Wellton encourages the preservation of open space, natural beauty, and critical environment areas, particularly around the Gila River area. - Policy 6.1.3 The Town of Wellton supports buffering farmland from encroachment. - Policy 6.1.4 The Town of Wellton supports renewable energy and other industrial developments that are located and designed to minimize the impact on wildlife populations, their habitats, and associated recreation opportunities.
+- Policy 6.1.1: The Town of Wellton will promote the implementation of wildlife-friendly planning where appropriate and coordinate with the AZGFD to help conserve local bird and wildlife populations, habitats, and associated recreational opportunities. - Policy 6.1.2 The Town of Wellton encourages the preservation of open space, natural beauty, and critical environment areas, particularly around the Gila River area. - Policy 6.1.3 The Town of Wellton supports buffering farmland from encroachment.

+- Policy 6.1.4 The Town of Wellton supports renewable energy and other industrial developments that are located and designed to minimize the impact on wildlife populations, their habitats, and associated recreation opportunities. - Policy 6.1.5 The Town of Wellton supports the management of invasive species per recommendations by the Arizona Department of Agriculture and the Arizona Native Plant Society.